Lomeli12/GelsPlus/README.md

 # How to compile #

 1. Download and install JDK and Gradle
- * There is an excellent tutorial on how to do this on equivalent exchange 3 github page. see [here for java](https://github.com/pahimar/equivalent-exchange-3#setup-java) and [here for gradle](https://github.com/pahimar/equivalent-exchange-3#setup-gradle).
+ * There is an excellent tutorial on how to do this on Equivalent Exchange 3 github page. see [here for java](https://github.com/pahimar/equivalent-exchange-3#setup-java) and [here for gradle](https://github.com/pahimar/equivalent-exchange-3#setup-gradle).
 2. Download the source.
 It is recommended you use `git clone https://github.com/Lomeli12/GelsPlus` to download.
 3. Go into the folder where you have downloaded the source.
-4. Run `gradle build`.
+4. Run `gradle build`. *Will require an internet connection to download libraries.*
 5. Compiled jar should be in *build/libs*.